technology-toolbox/website/content/blog/jjameson/2011/03/01/script-to-clear-and-save-event-logs.md

 ---
-title: "Script to Clear (and Save) Event Logs"
+title: Script to Clear (and Save) Event Logs
 date: 2011-03-01T05:37:00-07:00
 excerpt:
   "As I was writing my first post earlier this morning , I wondered if I had